vyom18/meilisearch-java/README.md

 #### Custom Search <!-- omit in toc -->

-If you want a custom search, the easiest way is to create a `SearchRequest` object, and set the parameters that you need.<br>
+If you want to do custom search, the best way is to create a `SearchRequest` object, and set the parameters that you need to search.<br>
-All the supported options are described in the [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html) section of the documentation.
+All the supported options are described in the [search parameters](https://docs.meilisearch.com/reference/features/search_parameters.html) section of the documentation ,you can refer there.

 ```java
 import com.meilisearch.sdk.SearchRequest;